MartinEesmaa/VVCEasy/README.md

 VVCEasy_compiler.iss
 ```

-Step 2: Press F9 to compile on your keyboard.
-After compiling, VVCEasy.exe (Installer) can be found on Install folder.
+Step 2: Press F9 on your keyboard to compile.
+After compiling, VVCEasy.exe (Installer) can be found in the Install folder.
 ![VVCEasyclickblueplaybutton](https://user-images.githubusercontent.com/88035011/153736303-b0949f5a-5ac5-4123-92c5-305211a8aadc.png)

 ---